maschkef/little-linux-helper/gui/README.md

 - Node.js 18+
 - npm (comes with Node.js)

-Note: All GUI scripts (setup/build/dev) automatically check for Go and Node.js and can attempt installation using the Little Linux Helper libraries when available.
+**Automatic Dependency Management**: All GUI scripts (setup/build/dev) automatically check for Go and Node.js and can attempt installation using the Little Linux Helper libraries when available.
+Missing dependencies are reported comprehensively (e.g., both Go and Node.js at once) rather than failing on the first missing tool.

 ## Quick Start